nhcarrigan/becca-docs/docs/privacy-policy.md

 - Your user tag and avatar.
 - The name of the server you used the command in.

-**Visibility**: This data is visible to members of our support server.
+**Visibility**: These data are visible to members of our support server.

 **Optout**: You can opt out of this by not using the `/becca feedback` command.
 You can also join the support server to request previously sent feedback be removed.